Click here to view Spanish version

 - Notifications which prompt the user to take action should be prompted only once per session.

-- The DSA must not trigger notifications that interfere with basic use of the end users computer or with Rakuten Advertising’s tracking technology.
+- The DSA must not trigger notifications that interfere with basic use of the end users computer or with Supplier’s tracking technology.

 Distribution and Installation Policies

-After developing your DSA according to Rakuten Advertising functional requirements, please consider the following policies before distributing your DSA in the Rakuten Affiliate Network.
+After developing your DSA according to Supplier functional requirements, please consider the following policies before distributing your DSA in the Supplier affiliate network.

-- All DSA’s with links to Rakuten Advertising advertisers must be approved and tested by Rakuten Advertising before being distributed.
+- All DSA’s with links to Supplier advertisers must be approved and tested by Supplier before being distributed.

 - Distribution of the DSA should be implemented with full user consent from your website or a reputable download website partner.